What is magnet fishing?

 What to do if your magnet gets stuck

-If your fishing magnet becomes lodged underwater, it can be a frustrating situation, but there are steps you can take to try to retrieve it.
+If your fishing magnet becomes lodged underwater, it can be frustrating, but there are steps you can take to try to retrieve it.

 Firstly, remain calm and assess the situation.
 Gently try to wiggle the rope or pull from different angles to loosen the magnet’s grip.
 You could also consider using a second magnet attached to a sturdy line to increase magnetic force and dislodge the stuck magnet.

 Alternatively, shifting your position and pulling from a different angle may help.
-If you have one, a grappling hook can also be useful in freeing the magnet.
+If you have one, a grappling hook can also free the magnet.

 If these methods fail, it may be wise to seek help from a professional diver or someone experienced in underwater recovery.